Artist Statement

 My work is rooted in Baltimore, but it speaks to something broader — the shared human experience of community, memory, and belonging.

-I grew up in the 1970s and ‘80s on Rockrose Avenue, surrounded by the everyday rituals of Black family life: porch conversations, weekend gatherings, neighborhood pride, and the unspoken understanding that we belonged to one another.
+I grew up in the 1970s and ’80s on Rockrose Avenue, surrounded by the everyday rituals of Black family life: porch conversations, weekend gatherings, neighborhood pride, and the quiet understanding that we belonged to one another.

 My work explores how communities remember, how they change, and how those memories live on inside the people who grew up there.